MarvelApps-Flutter/flame_demo/README.md

 # Flame Module

-A flutter app demonstrating the use of different types of Chip.
+A flutter app demonstrating the use of flame engine for building 2D games.

 # Demo